apache/infrastructure-website/content/pages/new-committers-guide.md

 <h3 id="config-access">Configure your access to project Git repositories<a class="headerlink" href="#config-access" title="Permanent link">&para;</a></h3>

+If your project uses Git to store, develop, and deploy its product code, you can use either GitHub or Apache's Gitbox for actions such as merging pull requests.

+#### Using GitHub

-If your project uses Git to store and deploy its product code, you need to integrate your GitHub ID with your Apache account, so that you can merge pull requests and perform other Git tasks.
+To use GitHub, you need to integrate your GitHub ID with your Apache account, so that you can merge pull requests and perform other Git tasks.

 1. Verify you have a GitHub ID enabled with <a href="https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/" target="_blank">two factor authentication (2FA)</a>.
 2. Add your GitHub ID to your <a href="https://id.apache.org/" target="_blank">Apache ID profile</a>.